tundish/blue_monday_78/bluemonday78/dialogue/w12_latimer/goldhawk_tavern/babycham/01_early_doors.rst

     He ran off with a Sony Pressman TC-D5 and is now in the Goldhawk Tavern, Shepherd's Bush.

-[BARMAN]_

-    So what paper are you with, then?

-[HIPSTER]_

-    What paper?

-[BARMAN]_

-    I'm looking at your tape recorder.

-    And I'm noting the early and expeditious application of my best whisky.

-    So I'm going to guess you may be a journalist.

 .. property:: HIPSTER.state 2
 .. property:: NARRATOR.clock 1